 It is one of the most picturesque wildlife reserves in Asia.
 It is famous for its diversification in nature being home to more than 200 species of flowering plants and over 70 species of trees.

 Kanger Ghati National Park

-In 1982, the Kanger Ghati is declared as the national park and it is spread in the area of 200 km sq.
 The park is sited on the banks of the Khola River at a distance of about 27 km from Jagadalpur.

-The best time to visit this park is from November to June.
+Best time to visit this park is from November to June.

 Kasu Brahmananda Reddy National Park

 Kasu Brahmananda Reddy National Park is located in the Jubilee hills, Telangana.

 It was declared as the national park in the year 1994, covered an area about 1.6 sq. km.
 It is the smallest national park of Telangana.

 There are many species of plants and birds found here along with 30 different varieties of butterflies.